 It’s then turned into a powder and pressed into a tablet.
 MegaFood is very careful to only use machines with controlled heat so that the nutrients are still intact.

 Having all of this carefully explained to me while getting a tour of the plant was incredible.
 I wish you all could have been there with me to see it.
-Even if you can’t make it to New Hampshire, MegaFood is so intent on being transparent with their customers, they have live cameras set up so anyone can watch their manufacturing process.
+Even if you can’t make it to New Hampshire, MegaFood is so intent on being transparent with their customers, they have Live Facility Cams set up so anyone can watch their manufacturing process.
 How awesome is that?!
-Check it out here.

 MegaFood Multivitamin Review